mhamwala/workshop/README.md

    kubectl get pods
    ```

 Now everything is up and running in Kubernetes.
-Its not possible to navigate to localhost:3000 as usual because your cluster isn't part of the localhost network, and becuase there are several instances to choose from.
+Its not possible to navigate to localhost:3000 as usual because your cluster isn't part of the localhost network, and because there are several instances to choose from.

 You can forward one of the instances ports to your laptop using the following steps: